Approximate solutions to a nonlinear functional differential equation: Introduction

+{The case of $\alpha>1$ in~(\ref{eq:linear}) and~(\ref{eq:nonlinear}) involves a `time-advanced' argument.
+However, in applications this {typically} represents a non-temporal variable, thus avoiding a violation of causality in the usual time-evolution sense.
+For example, the independent variable {may} represent a scale in the biological settings treated in~\cite{Hall}, the magnitude of the wave vector in the self-similar Navier--Stokes equations as discussed in~\cite{Dascaliuc2019}, or a transparency scale as in~\cite{Ambartsumian}.
+In the pantograph-type systems introduced in~\cite{Fox}, and carefully analysed in~\cite{Kato}, the parameter $\alpha$ is also allowed to take values greater than unity for modelling purposes.
+Further examples in which $\alpha>1$ arises are models of nerve axons from conduction theory~\cite{chi1986} and preview control from control theory, where it {models} anticipation~\cite{birla2015}.
+As the simplest {nontrivial} nonlinear equation with this feature, we investigate solutions to~(\ref{eq:nonlinear}) in order to provide insight into more complex time-advanced functional differential equations arising in applications.

-The case $\alpha > 1$ was considered by~\citep{Fox} and~\citep{Kato} for equation~(\ref{eq:linear}), but for the nonlinear problem~(\ref{eq:nonlinear}) many gaps in current knowledge remain.
-A status report can be seen in~\citep[Fig.~2]{Dascaliuc2019}, a diagram that catalogs the existence/uniqueness properties in several regions of the $(\alpha, u_0)$ plane, with $u(0)=u_0$ the initial condition.
-In several sizeable regions either existence or uniqueness is marked as ``unknown.''
-The focus here will be on solutions to~(\ref{eq:nonlinear}) for the case $\alpha > 1$, $u_0 = 1$, which forms a small but rather important section of that diagram.
+While~\cite{Fox} and~\cite{Kato} give a thorough analysis of properties of solutions of the linear equation~(\ref{eq:linear}), current knowledge for the nonlinear counterpart~(\ref{eq:nonlinear}) is incomplete.
+A {visual} status report {is given in}~\cite[Figure~2]{Dascaliuc2019}.
+This diagram catalogues the existence and uniqueness properties of solutions in several regions of the $(\alpha, u_0)$ plane, where $u(0)=u_0$ represents an initial condition.
+In several regions either existence or uniqueness remains unknown.
+The focus here will be on solutions to~(\ref{eq:nonlinear}) for the case $\alpha>1,$ $u_0=1$, which forms a small but important section of that diagram. }

-We shall make no attempt to prove any theorems regarding existence/uniqueness, but rather focus on quantitative aspects such as the approximation of solutions, or, since multiple solutions exist, to determine how many solutions in a certain class are possible for each value of $\alpha$.
-By a combination of analysis and computation we shall identify parameter regions where the solutions to the nonlinear problem (\ref{eq:nonlinear}) can be approximated well by certain explicitly known series solutions of the linear problem~(\ref{eq:linear}).
+We shall make no attempt to prove any theorems regarding existence or uniqueness, but rather focus on quantitative aspects such as the approximation of solutions, or, since multiple solutions exist, to determine how many solutions in a certain class are possible for each value of $\alpha$.
+By a combination of analysis and computation we identify parameter regions where the solutions to the nonlinear problem (\ref{eq:nonlinear}) can be approximated well by certain explicitly known series solutions of the linear problem~(\ref{eq:linear}).